6639835/X-Plane-KeyboardInput/README.md

 #### Commands Not Appearing
 - Restart X-Plane after installing the plugin
-- Search for commands starting with "3370Tech" in Settings > Keyboard
+- Search for commands starting with "zibo" in Settings > Keyboard

 ## 🤝 Contributing